Warning

 Building Docker containers for local Conda packages

-Conda packages can be tested with creating a busybox based container for this particular package in the following way.
+Conda packages can be tested by creating a busybox based container for this particular package in the following way.
 This also demonstrates how you can build a container locally and on-the-fly.

 $ conda build recipes/samtools